 Ergonomic and comfortable moulded handles are vital if you want to use a brad nail gun, so expect to see thermoset plastics and rubbers on the best brad nailers.

 Nail guns are used to quickly and accurately fire nails into a range of materials.
-You’ll find the best electric nail guns used for fence building, light timber framing and interior finish work like installing crown moulding and skirting boards.
+You’ll find the best electric nail guns are used for fence building, light timber framing and interior finish work like installing crown moulding and skirting boards.
 Electric staplers are much more at home when used for upholstery and crafting jobs.

 Back To Contents